 – keep records of our grant-making

-– seek views on our work and collaborate with others
+– seek views on our work, convene events and collaborate with others

 – assess applications for staff or trustee positions